briantanabe/project-log/README.md

 # Hey!
 I'm Brian, and this is my log
-Definitely a work in progress right now, but feel free to poke around.
+**I'm still learning to use Markdown** , so definitely a work in progress right now...
+But feel free to poke around!

-## This is a work in progress
+## Project List

-**I'm still learning to use Markdown**, so everything below is parts of the tutorial I haven't read yet.
+Sour Candy

 # Extensions